Dezinater/Rust-Map-Editor/README.md

 - Extended SDK that allows Prefab loading direct from game content files
 - Importing and exporting .map files
 - Ability to edit
- -- Terrain Map
+  - Terrain Map
- -- Ground Textures
+  - Ground Textures
- -- Biomes
+  - Biomes
- -- Topology
+  - Topology
- -- Alpha Map
+  - Alpha Map
 - Simple painting tools to easily edit map features
 - Spawn in prefabs such as monuments and decor

-##Notes
+## Notes

 - <b>Make sure you're on Unity version 2018.2.0b7.
 Unity 2018.2.0b11 DOES NOT WORK!</b>
 - Use .NET 4.0